Do I need backpacker travel insurance?

 Should I consider backpacker insurance if I have a European Health Insurance Card?

-Yes, you’ll still need to think about backpacker insurance if you have a European Health Insurance Card (EHIC).
+You’ll still need to think about backpacker insurance if you have a European Health Insurance Card (EHIC).
 As the rules currently stand, an EHIC will give you access to the same medical treatment as people in that European country.
 But having this card won’t pay to get you back home (from Spain, an air ambulance can cost £25,000) or any other costs linked to a medical emergency).

 It’s worth being aware that while travel insurance isn’t compulsory in Europe, it may be a requirement in other parts of the world.
 For example, if you’re visiting Cuba you’ll need to show proof of travel health insurance.